satsuki-thyme/notion-customization/README.md

 # Notion customization

 ## Features

+### Color

+- The tag color has been made brighter.
+- Refer to: color.css

 ### Layout

 - Improve appearance.
 - Improve usability.
 - Refer to: layout.css

 ### Count word

 - Counts the number of characters in the open document.
 - Counts the number of characters in the selection with a shortcut(Ctrl + Alt + Shift + C).
   - The selection paragraph/block itself is not supported.